rizinorg/book/src/crackmes/hackthebox/find-the-easy-pass/find-the-validation-routine.md

 The right node, print the "Wrong Password!", the left one, probably prints the congratulations message.

-When to the address `0x00404628` is the validation function because it followed by a conditionnal test that leads either "Wrong Password!" message or congratulation message.
+At `0x00404628` is what which looks like a validation function because it is followed by a conditional test that either leads to the "Wrong Password!" message or the congratulation message.

 Press `g` and enter the address `0x004041dc` to check if this one is the congratulation message.